panoptic-labs/docs/blog/2025-06-11-delta-neutral-lp-how-to-hedge-a-uniwap-position/2025-06-11-delta-neutral-lp-how-to-hedge-a-uniswap-position.md

 Effectively, you’re running what’s called a short straddle in the options world: profitable if price stays in range, cushioned if it drifts.

 Even better, on Panoptic the short call earns at least as many LP fees as the Uniswap leg, so you’re doubling your fee income while neutralizing direction.

+### The Cost of Hedging

+By hedging through selling options, this strategy earns additional income.
+The tradeoff is exposure to upside risk—if the price rises significantly, the position suffers losses.

 > You can execute the entire strategy in Panoptic via “Delta‑Neutral Uniswap LP” under [Provide Liquidity](http://app.panoptic.xyz/trade).